Updated: 23rd November 2021

 Just remember – all these strategic partnership types can be adapted, amended and amalgamated to suit your individual needs.

-The following types of strategic partnership fit under the broad category of partnership marketing, also known as partner marketing.
+The following types of strategic partnerships fit under the broad category of partnership marketing.
 Broadly speaking, partnership marketing is when two companies collaborate on a strategic marketing campaign to achieve their objectives (usually providing a boost to Awareness, Acquisition or Activation).

 While partnership marketing used to be largely focused on traditional affiliate marketing, it’s since evolved into a flourishing partner ecosystem that incorporates media houses, mobile apps, influencers, strategic B2B relationships, charitable causes and much more.
 So much so that in 2020, Forrester decided to add 'ecosystem management' into its yearly channel software tech stack as a new category of its own.
 Not only that, but the revenue being brought in by the software in this category nearly doubled between 2020 and 2021, showing a huge increase in demand (our piece on Forrester's channel tech stack for 2021 has the full lowdown).